luizguilhermecm/cook_book/terminal-commands/rsync.md

 * When `--delete` is not used, the file on DESTINATION will stay there until a new file with same name is syncronized, then the old one is replaced.

+### Using dir name with slash

+What is the difference of using one or another of below:

+`rsync -a dir1 dir2`  **vs** `rsync -a dir1/ dir2`

+The difference beteween then is the slash on the `dir1/`

+The result of `rsync -a dir1 dir2` would be a copy of *dir1* inside *dir2*.

+And the result of `rsync -a dir1/ dir2` would be a copy of dir1 content inside dir2.